6542javed/indian-textbooks-audiobook/README.md

 Right now only two lessons done:

 https://indian-textbooks-audiobook.vercel.app/class10/hornbill/thefuntheyhad.html

 https://indian-textbooks-audiobook.vercel.app/class4/snowflakes/merrylegs.html

 Find the live version at https://indian-textbooks-audiobook.vercel.app/

 I will appreciate contributions.

 This is the google colab I used to create the srts from the audio.
-The audio I got from eleven labs.
+The audio I got from eleven labs (https://elevenlabs.io/).
 The NCERT books are available online easily.

 https://colab.research.google.com/drive/1C1JIYyYfovVtmFzCsecElR1cFkQU59Ky?usp=sharing